 Scenario 5.
-What is the difference between 'assessed as not appropriate to offer' and 'not offered' for 'Hep B intervention status' and/or 'Hep C intervention status' at presentation to service?
+What is the difference between 'assessed as not appropriate to offer' and 'not offered' for 'Hep B intervention status' at presentation to service?

 A healthcare assessment should always consider BBV.
-As part of this assessment if you have established that the client does not require a hepatitis B vaccination or a hepatitis C test then record this as 'assessed as not appropriate to offer'.
-See scenario 13 and 14 for further examples.
+As part of this assessment if you have established that the client does not require a hepatitis B vaccination then record this as 'assessed as not appropriate to offer'.

-It is now common for hepatitis B vaccination and hepatitis C test to be universally offered to all clients of all substance cohorts at presentation to service and at review if ongoing risk is identified.
+It is now common for hepatitis B vaccination to be universally offered to all clients of all substance cohorts at presentation to service and at review if ongoing risk is identified.
 If you do not offer or facilitate access to BBV interventions this should be recorded as 'not offered'.
 We expect this to be rare and commissioners may question why there are higher than expected rates of this permissible value.